anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * Voucher-Requests and Vouchers as used in {{!RFC8995}} already provide both, POP and POI, through a digital signature to protect the integrity of the voucher, while the corresponding signing certificate contains the identity of the signer.

 * Enroll-Requests are data structures containing the information from a requester for a CA to create a certificate.
-  The certification request format in BRSKI is PKCS#10 {{?RFC2986}}.
+  The certification request format in BRSKI is PKCS#10 {{!RFC2986}}.
   In PKCS#10, the structure is signed to ensure integrity protection and POP of the private key of the requester that corresponds to the contained public key.
   In the application examples, this POP alone is not sufficient.
-  A POI is also required for the certification request and therefore the certification request needs to be additionally bound to the existing credential of the pledge (IDevID).
+  A POI is also required for the certification request and therefore the certification request needs to be additionally bound to the existing pledge IDevID credential.
   This binding supports the authorization decision for the certification request and may be provided directly with the certification request.
   While BRSKI uses the binding to TLS, BRSKI-PRM aims at an additional signature of the PKCS#10 using existing credentials on the pledge (IDevID).
 This allows the process to be independent of the selected transport.

 # Architecture {#architecture}